 COUNTA

-The COUNTA function is used to count the number of non-empty cells within a specified range.
-It is frequently used in Excel to determine the total count of cells containing any type of data or value, including text, numbers, errors, and logical values.
+The COUNTA function counts non-empty cells within a specified range.
+It determines the total count of cells containing any data type, including text, numbers, errors, and logical values.

 Example explanation